syamfarh/tp/docs/UserGuide.md

 When there is no command to undo, i.e. no previous `add`, `clone`, `delete`, `clear`, or `edit` command

-* Error message:
+* Error message shown to the user:

 ```
-"There is no command to undo!"
+There is no command to undo!
 ```

 * GUI reflects undo text in red font